-We stopped along the side of the road to take a picture of the site of Civil War site of Wilson's Camp and spring.
+We stopped along the side of the road to take a picture of the site of Wilson's Camp and the spring.

-There was activity by both the Union and Confederate soldiers in Florence during the Civil War.
+Both Union and Confederate soldiers were active in Florence during the Civil War.

 Gravelly Springs

-We traveled into Waterloo where we saw a barge traveling down the Tennessee River
+We traveled to Waterloo, where we saw a barge traveling down the Tennessee River.

 Waterloo